NOTE: if you have an uncontested divorce and your spouse has signed a stipulation, you do not need to serve any forms upon them.

 - Tangible things: physical objects that support your case

 - Documents referred to in pleadings: copies of any documents mentioned in your Petition or Answer

-- Damages: estimate of damages and supporting evidence
+- Damages: an estimate of damages and supporting evidence

-- Agreement to Satisfy, Indemnify, or Reimburse: copies of any agreements that state someone else is responsible for paying for the judgement, or have to reimburse them for the judgement, including insurance (if applicable)
+- Agreement to Satisfy, Indemnify, or Reimburse: copies of any agreements that state someone else is responsible for paying for the judgment or have to reimburse them for the judgment, including insurance (if applicable)

 - Disclosures are information provided to the parties, by each other, without a formal request.
 A Petitioner spouse must provide Disclosures within 14 days of being served with the Respondent spouse’s Answer.
 The Respondent spouse must provide Disclosures within 42 days of first serving their Answer upon the Petitioner, or within 28 days of their first appearance in Court, whichever is later.